How to Apply / Admissions

 - The research proposal should be signed by the potential supervisor.

-- Recognition of Higher Education: Admission to a Doctoral Study Program is conditional upon the proper completion of studies in a Masters´ Study Program.
+- Recognition of Higher Education: Admission to a Doctoral Study Program is conditional upon the proper completion of studies in a Master’s Study Program.
 The Master’s Diploma must be recognized in the Czech Republic (see Information for Applicants on the Recognition of Higher Education and Qualifications Acquired Abroad).
-Another option is Request for recognition of education abroad for the purpose of the admission procedure at VSE Prague: here.
+Another (easier) option is Request for recognition of education abroad for the purpose of the admission procedure at VSE Prague: here.
 All documents necessary for the recognition process are to be sent in the prescribed form to the Legal Department of the Prague University of Economics and Business.
-The applicant’s request, together with all necessary documents must be sent, by post, to the following address:

 Applicants who have met all the requirements of FBA admission procedures will receive a letter of invitation to participate in the entrance exam.
 Entrance examinations usually take place twice a year: in the second half of January or in the second half of June.